Words by Simon Difford

-6. It is best to store your eggs in a sealed box on the bottom self of the refrigerator.
+6. It is best to store your eggs in a sealed box on the bottom self of your refrigerator.
 Storing in a box prevents smells permeating through the shells and flavouring the egg.
-Conversely you may want to place citrus peels, spices, truffles or teas in the box, or cotton wool infused with aromatic oil to flavour your eggs.
+Conversely, you may want to place citrus peels, spices, truffles or teas in the box, or cotton wool infused with aromatic oil to flavour your eggs.

 7. Test the freshness of an egg by placing in water.
 A fresh egg will sink but a stale one will float.

-8. Salmonella contamination starts on the shell, moves to the egg white and then lastly the yolk, so always wash the shell of an egg under running warm/hot water immediately prior to using.
-However, due to their protective coating, don't wash eggs until ready to use.
-See washing eggs below.
+8. Salmonella contamination starts on the shell, moves to the egg white and then lastly the yolk, so always wash the shell of an egg under running warm/hot water immediately prior to use.
+However, due to their protective coating, don't wash eggs until immediately before use.
+[Skip to washing eggs below.]

 1. You are uncertain about their freshness.